pleriche/FastMM5/README.md

 <tr><td>More than 5 developers</td><td>$399 + $50 per developer from the 6th onwards</td></tr>
 </table>

-Once payment has been made at https://www.paypal.me/fastmm (paypal@leriche.org), please send an e-mail to fastmm@leriche.org for confirmation.
+Please send an e-mail to fastmm@leriche.org to request an invoice before or after payment is made at https://www.paypal.me/fastmm (paypal@leriche.org).
 Support is available for users with a commercial licence via the same e-mail address.

 ### Usage Instructions
 Add FastMM5.pas as the first unit in your project's DPR file.
 It will install itself automatically during startup, replacing the default memory manager.